Roman Republic

 5. Gilgamesh took Akka prisoner (lines 83-99).

-So far, so predictable, However, the ending to the story is rather unexpected:
+So far, so predictable.
+However, the ending to the story is rather unexpected:

-1. Gilgamesh explicitly recognised the captive Akka as his overlord and acknowledged an earlier occasion on which Akka had saved his life by helping him to flee from an unidentified danger (see lines 100-6);
+1. Gilgamesh recognised the captive Akka as his overlord and acknowledged an earlier occasion on which Akka had saved his life by helping him to flee from an unidentified danger (see lines 100-6);

-2. Akka explicitly transferred Uruk to the charge of Gilgamesh, but asked him to repay his debt of honour (lines 107-10); and
+2. Akka transferred Uruk to the charge of Gilgamesh, but asked him to repay his debt of honour (lines 107-10); and

 3. Gilgamesh duly redeemed this ‘debt’ by freeing Akka and allowing him to return to Kish (line 1113).